Full Name: Ralph Dale Earnhardt Jr.

 Birthdate: Oct.
 10, 1974

-Dale Earnhardt Jr. is a third-generation driver in a family forever connected to the sport of stock-car racing, and while his innate ability behind the wheel comes from Earnhardt DNA, his competitive driving style and keen business sense are all his own.
-His flair for originality and common-sense charisma have helped propel him to become one of the most popular figures in sports.
-Race fans have selected him a record 12 consecutive times as the winner of NASCAR’s Most Popular Driver award.
-Earnhardt’s appeal is not limited to NASCAR’s loyal race fans, as he has appeared on Harris Interactive’s annual survey of America’s Top 10 Favorite Athletes, frequenting the list with such names as LeBron James, Michael Jordan, Peyton Manning and Derek Jeter.
+Dale Earnhardt Jr. is a third-generation driver in a family forever connected to the sport of stock-car racing, and while his innate ability behind the wheel comes from Earnhardt DNA, his competitive driving style and business savvy are all his own.
+His common-sense charisma and flair for originality have helped propel him to become one of the most popular figures in sports.
+Race fans have selected him a record 13 consecutive times as NASCAR’s Most Popular Driver.
+Earnhardt’s appeal is not limited to loyal race fans, as he has appeared on Harris Interactive’s annual survey of America’s Top 10 Favorite Athletes, frequenting the list with such names as LeBron James, Michael Jordan, Peyton Manning and Derek Jeter.

-The 2015 season marks Earnhardt’s 16th in NASCAR Sprint Cup Series competition.
-Through 2014, the native of Kannapolis, North Carolina, has amassed 23 career victories, including the 2004 and 2014 Daytona 500.
-His 23 victories tie him for 31st on NASCAR’s all-time race winners list.
-He also has six non-points wins (three in the Budweiser Duel, two in the Sprint Unlimited and one All-Star victory) and 13 pole positions.
-Earnhardt finished the 2014 season ranked eighth in the championship standings on the strength of a 12.2 average finishing position, the third-best of his career.
-Overall, Earnhardt has qualified for the Chase for the NASCAR Sprint Cup seven times (2004, 2006, 2008, 2011, 2012, 2013 and 2014).
+The 2016 season marks Earnhardt’s 17th full-time year in NASCAR Sprint Cup Series competition.
+Through 2015, the native of Kannapolis, North Carolina, has amassed 26 career victories, including the 2004 and 2014 Daytona 500s.
+His 26 victories tie him for 27th on NASCAR’s all-time race winners list.
+He also has 13 pole positions and six non-points wins (four in the Daytona 500 qualifying Duel, two in the Sprint Unlimited and one All-Star Race victory).
+Earnhardt’s average finishing position in 2015 was the second-best of his career, and he tied his career-best records for top-five and top-10 finishes.
+Overall, Earnhardt has qualified for the Chase for the NASCAR Sprint Cup eight times (2004, 2006, 2008, 2011, 2012, 2013, 2014 and 2015).